 If you are concerned about any of your building materials containing this toxic substance, you should call a professional who does asbestos abatement in Sydney to take a look.

 The only way to be absolutely sure if a product contains asbestos is to get a sample tested by a NATA (National Association of Testing Authorities) authorised laboratory.

-If you suspect asbestos or even worse, damaged ACM in your home, call a licensed professional to inspect the material and have it tested, there is a reason this is a licensed profession, do not handle this stuff.
+If you suspect asbestos or even worse, damaged ACM in your home, call a licensed professional to inspect the material and have it tested, there is a reason this is a licensed profession, asbestos removal can be very dangerous practice.

 Specific regulations governing training and competency of asbestos assessors, workers and supervisors have been clearly outlined in the Work Health Safety (WHS) Regulations.

 The Regulations have established two licenses under which businesses are allowed to work with asbestos.

 Class A: Business granted the Class A license are licensed to remove asbestos of all types all types, friable or non-friable.

 Class B: Businesses granted the Class B licenses are only permitted to conduct non-friable asbestos removals Sydney.

 Recently the WHS regulations have created a new license to cover asbestos assessors.
 A licensed asbestos assessor is permitted to conduct inspections after the removal of any type of asbestos, friable or non-friable.